-Purpose Of The Study
+Purpose of the Study

-The purpose of this research is to see the entry level teacher efficacy of the pre-service teachers and in future see how successful the program has been, in instilling teacher efficacy in the pre-service teachers and how it differs during the various stages of the training and their career.
+The purpose of this research is to see how successful the KPLI program has been, in instilling a sense of teacher efficacy in the pre-service teachers; that is did the one year KPLI course have any effect on their sense of teacher efficacy.

-Also the researcher intends to compare the teacher efficacy between the KPLI and KDPM pre-service teachers.
-In future, once the pre-service teachers have graduated, once again teacher efficacy will be measured to see what influence experience and the school environment has on teacher efficacy.
-It would be interesting to see whether the exuberance, enthusiasm and the naive's of the pre-service teacher produces higher teacher efficacy scores than that obtained by the trained teacher who has seen the reality of the classroom world or would the experience and maturity of trained teachers produce the opposite results.
+In future, once the pre-service teachers have graduated, once again teacher efficacy will be measured to see what influence experience and the school environment had on teacher efficacy.
+It would be interesting to see whether the exuberance, enthusiasm and the naive's of the preservice teacher produces higher teacher efficacy scores than that obtained by the trained teacher who has seen the reality of the classroom world or would the experience and maturity of trained teachers produce the opposite results.

-Objective Of The Study
+Objective of the Study